 Freelance writers can be employed part-time or full-time depending on your business needs.
 Some freelancers receive company benefits just like in-house employees while others simply receive compensation for each piece they produce.
 The flexibility of freelance employees allows small businesses to hire professional writers while minimizing costs.
 Freelance writers also suit larger corporations as they can free up time and add valuable expertise to the marketing team.

-Freelance writers blend marketing knowledge with writing skills to help promote a business's objectives.
-They can conduct keyword research to help determine what type of content should be included in your content calendar.
+Freelance writers and bloggers blend marketing knowledge with writing skills to help promote a business's objectives.
+They are an integral part of content marketing as they can conduct keyword research, proofreading, and can help determine what type of content should be included in your content calendar.
 Freelance writers can also help your marketing team understand how to better promote content on different platforms.

 Freelance writers are also usually adept at using publishing platforms such as WordPress and Webflow.
 They know how to upload blog posts, web content, and create landing pages.
 Writers may also be skilled in optimizing these pages to increase SEO rankings.